jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 *Note: When launching some configurations there may be an message about manually configuring Scalyr monitoring.
 These instructions skip Scalyr configuration and you can ignore these instructions.*

+## Integration Tests
+After the integration instance is launched the following tests need to be run, results recorded, and developers notified of any problems.

+### Automated Tests
+To be filled out

+### Manual Checks
+To be filled out